PerNilsson360/jstr/README.md

 echo '{}' | jxp --xpath="string(number(not(boolean(0))) + 1)"
 "2"
 ```
+So boolean(0) evaluates to false and number(true) is 1.
+Finaly the string
+represetation of 1 + 1 is returned as a result.

 These functions also works for node sets.
 In XPath a node is defined as a node
 in a XML DOM tree.
 In this implementaion we can think of a node as a JSON